 Eventually, as the brain continues to develop, the unintentional wiggling will stop (but they'll probably still try to roll away from you to avoid a diaper change).
 In fact, Dr. Stoll says this is often one of the things pediatricians will look for during well-visits to ensure the brain is developing correctly.
 Of course, every baby develops at a different pace, so if they're still wiggling past the six-month mark, that's not a reason to panic and call the doctor.

-One form of wiggling that should raise a red flag is the type that resembles an infantile spasm.
+Another form of wiggling that should raise a red flag is the type that resembles an infantile spasm.
 According to Dr. Stoll, these are actually little seizures but "look nothing like an adult seizure;" instead, "they look like a startle reflex response, but happen without the baby being startled or having an external stimuli."
 Dr. Stoll says you'll know it's not a reflex if "their hands go up and their head goes down in a repetitive/quick pattern."
 She says a baby doing this once or twice isn't cause for concern, but "if it's happening over and over or several times over the course of a few days" parents should have their child looked at as soon as possible.
 If they are seizures, they can be managed quickly with proper medical treatment.
 If you're not sure, Dr. Stoll recommends parents try to get a video of the behavior to show their pediatrician to help get a proper diagnosis.

 Sophie Kay Shaikh, M.D., MPH, MSc, Assistant Professor of Pediatrics & Medical Director of the Newborn Nursery at Duke University Medical Center